nengoxx/ai-stuff/README.md

 **_Parameters_** - Basically the model size.
 It can mean different stuff but mostly the weights of the model, which are the connections between the data in the dataset the model was trained on.
 The more it has the more complex the model is, which usually means (not necessarily tho) better reasoning and understanding of the input.
 Usual open source model sizes are 7, 11, 13, 30 or 70 billion parameters.
 For reference LLama2 has 70b and gpt-3.5 180b.
 Note that while size matters, the quality of the training data and method used for it matter significantly more, which can make bigger models obsolete due to the speed at which the technology is advancing.

 **_Token_** - The most basic form of a word that the model can understand and translate into its code, usually (but not really) just the lexical root of a word without its differentiable morphemes.
+Depends entirely on the model used and its tokenizer.

 **_Context_** - The amount of data(in tokens) provided to the model to get a response from.
 The more context the more VRAM the model needs to run.
 For reference LLama2 has native 4k (4096) context.
 There are ways to artificially increase context size but, as it’s the case for image models, using higher context/resolutions that what the model was trained for may cause undesirable results.

 **_Prompt_** - A text that directs the LLM to generate a specific response, often an instruction or a question provided in the context.

-Prompts can become complex and some can try to force the LLM to behave in certain ways that might enhance the responses, make them more accurate or simply roleplay in a specific scenario for example.
+Prompts can become complex and some can try to force the LLM to behave in certain ways that might enhance the responses, make them significantly more accurate or simply roleplay in a specific scenario for example.
 There are a lot of resources about prompt engineering around the community for any kind of use case.

 **_Embeddings_** - A way to store data that the model can understand, usually used by the model or as part of the workflow, for example to replace larger prompts or parts of a prompt.